zzxwill/oss/intl.en-US/Best Practices/Migrate data to OSS/Back up an HDFS to OSS for disaster tolerance.md

 1. Use emr-tools to migrate data to OSS.
 2. Create a new cluster \(create it yourself or use E-MapReduce\) in the VPC environment.
 3. Migrate data from OSS to the new HDFS cluster.

-If you use E-MapReduce, on the Hadoop cluster, you can directly access OSS using [Spark](https://www.alibabacloud.com/help/doc-detail/28118.htm?spm=a2c63.p38356.a3.7.41d2b5c82kHPxv), [MapReduce](https://www.alibabacloud.com/help/doc-detail/28128.htm) and [Hive](https://www.alibabacloud.com/help/doc-detail/28129.htm).
-This not only avoids one data copy operation \(from OSS to HDFS\), but also greatly reduces storage costs.
-For more information about cost reduction, see [EMR+OSS: Separated storage and computing](intl.en-US/Best Practices/Data processing and analysis/EMR+OSS: Separated storage and computing for offline computing.md#).